fire-ant/helm-flux-workspace-template/README.md

 tilt up
 ```

-Once in play you should be able to navigate to the VSCode tab and use the 'Sources' and 'Workloads' tabs to identify that pod-info has been deployed per the
+Once in play you should be able to navigate to the VSCode tab and use the 'Sources' and 'Workloads' tabs to identify that pod-info has been deployed per the resources included under the [resources](./resources/) folder.

 ## shutdown:
 ```